Quasinormal modes of Schwarzschild black holes on the real axis: Toy model: rectangular barriers

 \subsection{Reason for the quasinormal-mode instability}

-This toy model indicates that the quasinormal-mode instability is caused by analytic continuation of $A_\mathrm{in}$ given by Eq.~\eqref{eq:ainbox}, specifically the factor $e^{2\mathrm{i} b \omega}$ appearing in the last line, with respect to the frequency.
+This toy model indicates that the quasinormal-mode instability is relevant only for complex frequencies required by analytic continuation of $A_\mathrm{in}$ given by Eq.~\eqref{eq:ainbox}, specifically the factor $e^{2\mathrm{i} \omega b}$ appearing in the last line.
 On the one hand, $A_\mathrm{in}$, the Wronskian, and the Green's function are modified only on the order of $V_1 / V_0$ for $\omega \gg \sqrt{V_1}$, as far as the frequency is real.
 Thus, the ringdown signals are also kept unchanged within the order of perturbations, $V_1 / V_0$.

 On the other hand, the negative imaginary part of the frequency, $\Gamma > 0$, is the essential ingredient of the quasinormal modes.
 They introduce a contribution in the form of $e^{\Gamma b}$, which grows exponentially as the value of $b$ increases, i.e., the second barrier is moved to a large distance.
-This exponential dependence is responsible for the spectral instability of quasinormal modes on the complex frequency plane (see also discussions in Sec.~III C 1 of Ref.~\cite{2014PhRvD..89j4059B}).
+This exponential dependence is responsible for the spectral instability of quasinormal modes on the complex frequency plane (see also discussions in Ref.~\cite{1997PhRvL..78.2894L} and Sec.~III C 1 of Ref.~\cite{2014PhRvD..89j4059B}).
 Actually, even for the case of the Regge-Wheeler potential perturbed by a P{\"o}schl-Teller bump, the threshold for the fundamental-mode instability shown in Fig.~2 of Ref.~\cite{2022PhRvL.128k1103C} appears to agree reasonably with the dependence of $\epsilon e^{\Gamma b} = \mathrm{const.}$ expected for the impact of the bump.
+To support this argument, we demonstrate that the same mechanism works for generic two separated potentials in App.~\ref{app:general}.